icarusmiles/lambdaracer/README.md

 ## 🐏 Memory Size Suites

 A "suite" is a collection of memory sizes to perform tests against.
-Memory sizes are adjusted by Lambda Cost Analyzer using the AWS SDK.
+Memory sizes are adjusted by LambdaRacer using the AWS SDK.
 Use the `-s` or `--suite` flag, e.g. `--suite medium`

 | Suite            | Memory Sizes |
 | --------------- | --------------- |